protontypes/open-sustainable-technology/README.md

 - [wqbc](https://github.com/bcgov/wqbc) - An R package for water quality thresholds and index calculation for British Columbia.
 - [Model My Watershed](https://github.com/WikiWatershed/model-my-watershed) - A is a watershed-modeling web app for citizens, conservation practitioners, municipal decision-makers, educators, and students.
 - [AquaSat](https://github.com/GlobalHydrologyLab/AquaSat) - A data set to enable remote sensing of water quality for inland waters.
+- [CDE](https://github.com/ropensci/cde) - Facilitates searching and download of the Water Framework Directive reporting data for all waterbodies from the EA website.

 ### Soil and Land